Procedures for Handling Complaints Against Library Materials

 Patrons with concerns about library materials are asked to follow the procedures outlined below:

-- File a written Statement of Concern with the Director of the Library.
+- File a written Statement of Concern with the Dean of the Library.
 The form is in pdf format.
 If it will not display on your web browser, the library will print one for you.

-- The Director will call a committee of three or more library personnel of which two members will be librarians to review the complaint.
+- The Dean will call a committee of three or more library personnel of which two members will be librarians to review the complaint.
 If possible, the selector of the material in question will be consulted or asked to serve on the committee.
-The committee will communicate in writing their respective response to the concerns of the patron and the Director will be available for discussion of the issues once the committee has completed their work.
+The committee will communicate in writing their respective response to the concerns of the patron and the Dean will be available for discussion of the issues once the committee has completed their work.
 A response to the concerned patron should be made within two weeks or as soon as possible after that period if the library must have additional time to respond appropriately.

 - Should the concern not be resolved satisfactorily with the patron, he may submit his complaint to the Learning Resources Committee of the University asking for a review of the issue.
 The library will consider the University Learning Resources Committee's decision binding and bringing the complaint to closure.